wdawson/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 **NOTE:** If you'd like to see instructions for Gradle, please view the project's [README.md](https://github.com/spring-projects/spring-security-saml-dsl/blob/master/README.md).

 In `src/main/resources/application.properties`, add the following key/value pairs.
-Make sure to use the "Identity Provider metadata" value you copied earlier (hint: you can find it again under the "Sign On” tab in your Okta application).
+Make sure to use the "Identity Provider metadata" value you copied earlier (hint: you can find it again under the "Sign On" tab in your Okta application).

 ```properties
 server.port = 8443